 As a supervisor, your role is to set expectations, gather data, and provide ongoing feedback to your employees to assist them in utilizing their skills, expertise and ideas in a way that produces results.
 One of the key times for providing this direction and guidance is during performance appraisals.

 As part of the selection and hiring process, employees are considered probationary employees for their first 180 days of employment.
-It is recommended that you conduct performance appraisals after 45, 90, and 135 days for each probationary employee you supervise, notifying employees of whether or not their performance is meeting expectations.
-When their performance is below acceptable standards, provide specific guidance to them as to the actions required to improve performance.
-You may use the following tools to help you understand the probationary period and conduct probationary performance appraisals:
+It is recommended that you conduct performance reviews after 45, 90, and 135 days for each probationary employee you supervise.
+You should notify employees when their performance is below acceptable standards.
+The following tools are available to help you understand the probationary period and to conduct probationary reviews:

 - Handbook of Operating Procedures — Probationary Policy

 - Managing the Probationary Period - Establishing a Foundation with your New Hire

 New in Position Reviews